 Over the next few weeks, my spinner became part of my daily uniform.
 Keys, pants, lipstick, fidget spinner.
 Most mornings it could be found on my nightstand because, yeah, I had to have my before-bed spin.
 It became my TV companion, my down-time co-pilot.
 It replaced my nail-biting, finger-tapping, hair-pulling (yeah, I know), overeating, and straw-chewing.

 Though my spinner remained on my person no matter where I went, I stopped feeling like I had to use it in order to feel its power.
 I didn’t need to get it out at the bar, though sometimes I did, but knowing that it was there was calming enough.
 It allowed me to tap into my own strength and my surplus of dead-stock will-power that had once been numbed out with pain and self-abuse.
 The fidget spinner, my fidget spinner, had gone from habit to talisman and in doing so, gave my hands something to do while my mind sorted the whole mess out.

 As I approach the new year, my first as a proud non-smoker, my fidget spinner is nowhere in sight.
 Mostly because I can’t find it as I’m pretty sure I left it at the Painted Lady while fighting some serious cravings.
 Or it’s at Chrissy’s house?
 (Chrissy, did I leave it on your counter?)
-Regardless, I don’t think I need a fidget spinner in 2018 just like I don’t need cigarettes, or my ex, or the pain and uncertainty that 2017 served in heaping portions.
+Regardless, I don’t think I need a fidget spinner in the new year just like I don’t need cigarettes, or my ex, or the pain and uncertainty that last year served in heaping portions.
 Sometimes all it takes is learning that you have the focus and emotional dexterity to spin in control, not out.